arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 Follow-Up Experiment
 --------------------

 This experiment was focused on acquiring new users who are more qualified and would thus convert better.
 A potential follow-up experiment could be testing *enroll now with a discount*.
 Each nanodegree take a good part of a year on average and there is currently an offer of receiving 50% of tuition paid back if the program is completed within a year.
 The proposed discount will be applicable if the student finishes a course within a set time frame, say a month.
 This feature will allow users who are committed on the long-term to sign-up right away without entering a free trial and study from various nanodegree curriculum or standalone courses as they please and at a set time frame.

-This option will appear in addition to the *start free trial* feature.
+This option will appear after the *start free trial* button.
+This feature will allow users to skip the 14-day free trial portion and in exchange they get a tuition discount.
+This feature will be potentially compelling to users who are already determined to take the course and ready to jump in directly.

 The hypothesis is that by providing this direct enrollment with a discount for completion in a set time frame feature, the number of signups will increase as students will understand the long-term nature of Udacity's course learning and will not have to make a rushed decision in just 14 days.
 They will have an expectation set on what an average completion time frame looks like and work towards that.
-Following are two evaluation metrics that can be used to test this hypothesis:
+Following are components for this analysis:

-* __net conversion rate__: this will provide data to test whether this new feature boosts enrollment.

-* __average revenue per page view__: this will test whether there are any financial improvements with this new subscription.
+* _unit of diversion_: user_ids

-Similar to the experiment conducted above, this follow-up experiment can use cookies as the unit of diversion, and user ids when they sign-up.
-This ensures that a signed-in user is not both in the control and experimental group depending on what rendered page they saw when they first visited the site.
+> This follow-up experiment can use user ids when they sign-up as the unit of diversion.
+This ensures that a signed-in user is not both in the control and experimental group.

+* _invariant metric_: number of user_ids

+> As the course page changes with half the population only seeing the *enrol with a discount* option after selecting the *start free trial*, the number of user that visit the website is unlikely to vary as that page has not been seen yet and should not affect users visiting the page.

+* _evaluation metric_: net conversion rate

+>This will provide data to test whether this new feature boosts enrollment.
+It is a good evaluation metric as it is directly dependent on the effect of the experiment.

+If the evaluation metric is practically significant and better than the control group at the end of the experiment, we can launch the new feature.
 Further experimentation could be done on the discount value offered.

 References